 Tidy hairstyle will save you on retouching.

-Makeup we only advise for a femen look, it has to be clean and natural no any shimmers and sparkles for this type of photo
+Makeup we mostly advise for a femen look, it has to be clean and natural with no shimmers and sparkles for this type of photo

-we would highly recommend you to have your makeup, hair and nails done professionally.
+we would highly recommend you to have your makeup, hair and nails done professionally if you can.

 What to bring?